Remsima (infliximab) is a biologic medicine that helps the pain and swelling of arthritis.

 Patients should coordinate with their doctor to stop treatment before any surgery, and re-start once things have healed and there’s no sign of infection.

-Patients should discuss all vaccinations with their doctor because some are not advisable to receive while taking Remsima.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Remsima.

 It is important to have a tuberculosis skin test done and get a chest x-ray before starting Remsima.

 Patients who are taking Remsima should have occasional blood tests as requested by their doctor to keep track of their arthritis and make sure that blood counts are ok.

 In some people with arthritis, a type of signalling protein (cytokine) called Tumor Necrosis Factor (TNF) is present in the blood and joints in excessive amounts where it increases inflammation (pain and swelling).

 Remsima (infliximab) is another type of protein called a monoclonal antibody that works as a Tumor Necrosis Factor blocker: it blocks the action of Tumor Necrosis Factor.

 In blocking Tumor Necrosis Factor, Remsima suppresses the body’s immune system.
 Though this suppression can make it slightly harder for patients to fight off infections, it also helps to stabilize an overactive immune system.